IBM/openapi-to-graphql/README.md

 * `qs` (type: `object`, default: `{}`): Query parameters to be sent in every request.
 Parameters defined in the OpenAPI Specification to set these query parameters will be ignored by OASGraph.

 * `viewer` (type: `boolean`, default: `true`): The viewer object types (i.e. QueryViewer and MutationViewer) are artificial constructs that allow a user to pass authentication credentials to OASGraph.
 Unfortunately, they are bulky and do not provide an accurate representation of the API.
 Depending on the API, it may be possible to send all your credentials through the header option, so if you would like to authenticate without the OASGraph-generated viewer object types, you can set the viewer option to false.

+* `tokenJSONpath` (type: `string`, default: `""`): Used to pass the [JSONPath](http://goessner.net/articles/JsonPath/) of the OAuth token in the GraphQL context.
+To see more details, click [here](https://github.ibm.com/apiharmony/oasgraph#authorization).

 For example: